This blog is on hiatus until early 2024.

 This blog was created in 2023 to provide free stock analysis for everyone.
-The first Tuesday of each month, one stock will be fully analyzed in detail on the blog.
-Additionally, every Tuesday in between stock analyses, an article with general financial guidance and opinions will be published.
+Each month, one stock will be fully analyzed in detail on the blog.
+Additionally, every other Tuesday, an article with general financial guidance and opinions will be published.

 The Open Source Paradigm